Codes, Cubes, and Graphical Designs: Main Results

 \subsection{Association Schemes}

 Another combinatorial object that seems, at first glance, to coincide with graphical designs are classical $t$-designs.
 We show that this is not the case in Section 6.
-Classical $t$-designs do integrate some eigenspaces of $L=AD^{-1} -I$ [Theorem \ref{TD neq GD}].
+Classical $t$-designs do integrate some eigenvectors of $L=AD^{-1} -I$ [Theorem \ref{TD neq GD}].
 However, optimal graphical designs need not be $t$-designs for any choice of $t$.
 We exhibit a family of graphs arising from the Johnson scheme which have an extremal design that is not a classical $t$-design for any choice of $t$ [Proposition \ref{johnson graph counterex}].
-In particular, the complement of the Petersen graph is in this family, and our construction is optimal on this graph (Example \ref{optimal but not t johnson}).
-We also show that the Hamming code is a better graphical design than $t$-design, integrating about twice as many eigenspaces in the frequency ordering as opposed to the ordering imposed in the $t$-design framework [Proposition \ref{hamm better GD than TD}].
+In particular, we show a graph arising from the $(8,3)$ Johnson scheme for which this subset is optimal (Example \ref{optimal but not t johnson}).
+We also show that the Hamming code is a better graphical design than $t$-design, integrating about twice as many eigenspaces in the frequency ordering as opposed to the ordering imposed in the association scheme framework [Proposition \ref{hamm better GD than TD}].